aphiria/aphiria/README.md

 <h2 id="introduction">Introduction</h2>

-Opulence's network library provides abstractions for URIs, HTTP request and response messages, bodies, and headers.
+Opulence's network library provides abstractions for HTTP request and response messages, bodies, headers, and URIs.
 It attempts to accurately model HTTP components, and aims to decouple developers from PHP's horrendous abstractions for HTTP requests and responses.

 <h4 id="requirements">Requirements</h4>

-PHP has all sorts of idiosyncracies with parsing HTTP requests.
-For example, form input requests are parsed into `$_POST` for POST requests, but must be manually parsed from the `php://input` stream for any other request methods.
-Similarly, uploaded files in POST requests are available in the `$_FILES` superglobal, but uploaded files in PUT requests must be manually parsed from the `php://input` stream.

-To work around these issues, Opulence requires the following setting in either a <a href="http://php.net/manual/en/configuration.file.per-user.php" target="_blank">_.user.ini_</a> or your main _php.ini_:
+In PHP POST requests, bodies are read from `$_POST` and `$_FILES` for form data and for uploaded files, respectively.
+All other request methods must be manually parsed from the `php://input` stream.
+To work around the inconsistencies of the PHP internals, Opulence requires the following setting in either a <a href="http://php.net/manual/en/configuration.file.per-user.php" target="_blank">_.user.ini_</a> or your _php.ini_:

 ```
 enable_post_data_reading = 0